CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

   - "PS2 Keyboard" not supplied
   - "LCD 16x2" not supplied
   - "LCD 128x64" not supplied
- - The USB connector on this Dev board is used only to supply regulated 5V power to the board.
+ - There are 2 ways to supply regulated 5V to this dev board.
+(N.B.
+There is no unregulated power supply input connector - you must supply regulated 5V power))
+   - via a USB (printer cable type) connector -  N.B.
 If you look at the schematic, the data pins of USB connection are not connected.
-An alternative way to power the baord is vis the unregulated power connector
+   - Via power plug
  - There is an alternative method to supply power.
 (The other optio si to sue the
  - The 7 segment displays and LEDs are connected to 74HC573 latches.
 This is a good thing because the use of latches means you don't have to repeatedly strobe data to the 7 segment disaplays and rely on your eyes having "persistance of vision".
 It also means that you can re-use all 8 data pins for PORTD (at the expense of tying up pin RA3 for "output enabling" and pins RC3,RC4 and RC5 for "latching" each of the the 3 x 74HC573 chips)